 - The size and type of plant you are growing

-The size and type of plant you are growing will determine the size and type of grow light you need.
+The size and type of plant you are growing will determine the size and type of hydroponic light you need.
 Make sure you choose the right kind of light for the plant you grow.